mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/generate-jump-to-options.md

 ## 1 Introduction

 The **Generate jump-to options** activity allows you to generate a list of workflow activities where the workflow can jump to as its next step.
 The [Apply jump-to option](/refguide/apply-jump-to-option/) activity should be used after the **Generate jump-to options** to let the workflow continue from the selected activity.
-This is useful when, for example, the workflow is in incompatible state and the Workflow Administrator should be able to select a specific activity where the workflow can continue.
+This is useful when, for example, the workflow is in incompatible state and the Workflow Administrator or some other user should be able to select a specific activity where the workflow can continue.

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/generate-jump-to-options/generate-jump-to-options.jpg" >}}